Andrew-Trautrim/Travelling-Salesman-Problem/README.md

 My program does this by representing the given graph in an adjacency matrix

-Complete Undirected Wighted Graph - G
+Input: Complete Undirected Wighted Graph - G
 <pre>
  - 37 51 50 46
 37  - 44 41 48